MarcelJurtz/mjurtz.com/_posts/2017-09-21-creating-restful-services-servicestack.md

 categories:
   - CSharp
 tags:
-  - .NET
+  - dotnet
-  - ASP.NET
+  - asp-dotnet
-  - CSharp
+  - csharp
-  - Development
+  - development
-  - Programming
+  - programming
-  - REST
+  - rest
-  - ServiceStack
+  - servicestack
 ---
 This articles covers the basic usage of [ServiceStack](https://servicestack.net/), a .NET-framework for creating RESTful services.
 The framework has a really great [documentation](http://docs.servicestack.net/), where you can check out all the details.